nuxeo/nuxeo/nuxeo-distribution-resources/src/main/resources/templates-tomcat/README.txt

 2.2) postgresql

 Recommended configuration for production, based on PostgreSQL.
-Think to add PostgreSQL JDBC driver into server/default/lib/ directory.
+Think to add PostgreSQL JDBC driver into lib/ directory.
 Repository backend: PostgreSQL XA
 Services backend: PostgreSQL XA

-2.3) mysql

-Repository backend: MySQL XA
-Services backend: MySQL

-2.4) oracle

-Repository backend: Oracle XA
-Services backend: Oracle

-2.5) stateful and stateless

-Configuration separating stateful and stateless services (see Nuxeo documentation for details) using default values for database.

-2.6) custom
+2.3) custom

 Sample custom template.
 It's quite empty, feel free to play with it in order to create your own template.